polikleta/School/README.md

-# 🎓 University Projects & Coursework
+#  University Projects and Coursework

 This repository contains assignments, projects, and notes from my Data Analysis and Applied Mathematics studies.